FazeCT/fazect.github.io/content/posts/hacktheon2024/index.md

 As planned, there are 11 students in total from my school that will participate in the event, and I would be the last to arrive at Incheon Int'l Airport.

-And somehow, I arrived first - by far - not bc they chose the ~~worst airlines possible in VN~~ (I'm looking at you Vietjet 👀), and I met the Malaysian team at the airport (the third time that I have met Zeynarz - or Ren - from Malaysia lol).
+And somehow, I arrived first - by far - not bc they chose the ~~worst airline possible in VN~~ (I'm looking at you Vietjet 👀), and I met the Malaysian team at the airport (the third time that I have met Zeynarz - or Ren - from Malaysia lol).

 ## Yup, Korea starts here